Skedulo/OptimizationExtensionExamples/README.md

 ## Getting Help

-Please see the [Optimisation Extension documentation](https://docs.skedulo.com/developer-guides/manage-and-schedule-work/optimization-of-schedules/extensions-transformers/), or get in touch with your Customer Success Manager.
+Please see the [Optimization Extension documentation](https://docs.skedulo.com/developer-guides/manage-and-schedule-work/optimization-of-schedules/extensions-transformers/), or get in touch with your Customer Success Manager.